DTS-STN/babel-data-primer/README.md

 - RulesUrl: This is the Url for the Rules Engine API
 - SimulationUrl: Url for the Simulation Engine API
 - DefaultDB: Connection string for the Database that stores the custom tables that are queried during the fetching step
+- SimulationPassword: The Simulation engine's endpoint for storing data points is password-protected.
+Add the password to this config setting so that the password is injected into the header of the request to the simulation engine.
+The password must be the same as what is deployed for the simulation engine you are targeting.
+If you are targeting a locally-running simulation engine for testing and development, you can just set this manually.
+If you are targeting a deployed instance of the simulation engine, you will need to locate the config setting for the deployed engine (e.g. in the Azure App Service Configuration settings)